 To insert and resize an image file inside the body of an email message, follow the steps given below:

-• Insert image: Within your email's body, click on the desired location for image insertion.
-Access the Insert option in the menu bar and select Pictures from the Illustrations group.
-Select the image Browse the folder containing the image file click on the Insert button.
+• Insert image: Inside the body of your email message, click on the desired location where you want to insert an image.
+Click on the Insert option from the menu bar and then choose Pictures from the Illustrations group.
+Select the image After that, Browse for the folder containing the image file and then click on the Insert button.

-• Resize an image: To resize the image, click or tap on it to reveal circular sizing handles positioned at each corner of the image. click or tap on the image Note: Resizing not only adjusts the image's dimensions but also affects how it will appear on the recipient's screen.
-To resize the image, click and drag one of the sizing handles towards the center to reduce the image's size or away from the center to enlarge it.
-It's important to note additional sizing handles are at the bottom of each side of the image.
-Adjusting the image with these bottom handles may result in distortion.
-If maintaining the image's proportions is a concern, using the sizing handles at the corner is advisable.
+• Resize an image: If you want to resize an image, click on the image to display circular sizing handles located at each corner of the image. click or tap on the image Note: Resizing also changes the apparent size of the image file.
+Click one of the sizing handles and drag it towards the center to reduce the image size or away from the center to enhance the size of the image.

-• Resize an image to exact dimensions: Select the image > Click on the Format tab from the Menu bar and go to the Size group.
+• Resize an image to exact dimensions: Occasionally, you have to send an image to exact dimensions.
+In that case, Select the image > Click on the Format tab from the Menu bar and go to the Size group.
 Enter the required dimensions for your image.
-Enter the required dimensions for image Note: To alter the height and width separately, uncheck the ‘Lock aspect ratio’ checkbox and enter the required height and width independently.
+Enter the required dimensions for image Note: To to alter the height and width separately, uncheck the ‘Lock aspect ratio’ checkbox and enter the required height and width independently.

 • Compress images to reduce the file size :- Compressing an image reduces the file size.
-Though, it maintains the height and width of the image, it degrades its resolution.
+Though it maintains the height and width of the image but degrades its resolution.
 Images with lower resolution have a smaller file size.
 Select the image > Click on the Format tab > Click on the Compress Pictures icon from the Adjust group.
-Select the image and click format tab Select the options for compression and resolution changes, then click on the OK button.
+Select the image and click format tab Select the options for compression and resolution changes, then click on the OK.
 Compression and resolution Note: Web (150 PPI) is the most common resolution for images that are not meant to be printed.

-When attaching an image to an Outlook message, you can automatically resize large images to a maximum resolution.
-However, if you've embedded the picture in the body of the message, you won't be able to resize the image within Outlook itself.
-It needs to be resized before embedding it in the message.
+Whenever you need to attach an image to an Outlook message, you can resize the large images to a maximum resolution.
+If you have embedded the picture in the body of the message, you cannot resize the image in Outlook.
+You have to resize it before embedding.
+To do so, follow the below steps:

 • Select the File tab in the message window.